im95able/Rea/README.md

 If, for instance, you are erasing objects inside the SlotMap from 2 different parts of your program, ids might no longer point to correct objects, but to either erased or objects filled with different values than what the id originally pointed to.

-To solve that issue versioned_slot_map is introduced.
-It takes as a second template argument an IntegralType, which will represent the current vesrion of the slot(it's defaulted to std::size_t).
-Each time an object is erased, slot which contains that object increases its version count by 1.
+To solve that issue, `versioned_slot_map` is introduced.
+It takes as a second template argument an IntegralType, which will represent the current version of the slot (default is `std::size_t`).
+Each time an object is erased, the slot which contains that object increases its version count by 1.
 ```cpp
 rea::versioned_slot_map<T,                      // value_type
                         V = std::size_t,        // version_type